ossf/s2c2f/specification/framework.md

 - The Docker Hub repository becomes compromised
 - A team might be targeted by a dependency confusion attack
-- Azure itself is unavailable and we need access to OSS assets to restore it
+- Cloud service itself is unavailable and we need access to OSS assets to restore it
 - A package becomes permanently unavailable (i.e. left-pad is removed)

 The first step towards securing a software supply chain is ensuring you control all the artifact inputs.
 To satisfy this practice, there are two ingestion mechanisms: one for packaged artifacts and one for source code artifacts.